 None of the positions are hard and fast.
 If a fish pulls you forward — you follow it forward.
 If it pulls you aft — you go aft.
-And if that nasty little fish decides to pull you all around the jangada — all around the jangada you will go, and hopefully you are still standing on the deck when you get back to your spot.
-You do what needs to be done to land the fish, with others helping or simply getting out of the way as needed.
+And if that nasty little fish decides to pull you all around the jangada — all around the jangada you will go, and hopefully you’re still standing on the deck after the tour.
+You do what needs to be done to land the fish, with others helping as needed or simply getting out of the way.

 But before I could “see how a jangadeiro fishes,” I first had to take care of some personal business.
 I had to take a pee.
 Believe it or not, I hadn’t gone all day.
 What with all the perspiring and respiring I’d done, not to mention the little coughing spell at lunchtime, more water had probably gone out of my body than in.
 But kidneys are wondrous things, working on their own to filter the blood, filling up a little reservoir that needs to be emptied at some point in time.
 Well — now was the time!